Ficus lacor

-Ficus lacor is a large evergreen tree of the family Moraceae, native to Asia and Australia.
+Ficus lacor is a large evergreen tree of the family Moraceae.
+It is native to the Himalayas, India, Bangladesh, Myanmar, Laos, Cambodia, and Vietnam.

 It is the city tree of Chongqing.
 It is a good fodder species.
 Ceremonial, edible and fodder.
 Young buds (Surulo) are used in making pickles.
 Seeds are tonic in nature and used in treatment of stomach disorder.

+The species was described by Francis Buchanan-Hamilton in 1827.